serverless/blog/posts/2017-07-20-serverless-v1.18.0.md

 ### Add default value for plugin options

 Plugins now support default values for options.
-If specified the default option is used if the user does not provide a value.
+If specified the default value is used if the user does not provide a value when using the option via the CLI.

-Here's an example how the plugin develop can use this feature:
+Here's an example how a plugin developer can use this feature:

 ```javascript
 'use strict';